marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 //'pi' is now a random integer
 ```

-N.B. **DO NOT USE MATH.RANDom(), YOU WILL FIND A BETTER OPTION IN ONE OF THE EXERCISES IN THE NEXT CHAPTER.
+N.B. **DO NOT USE MATH.RANDOM(), YOU WILL FIND A BETTER OPTION IN ONE OF THE EXERCISES IN THE NEXT CHAPTER.
 I AM SIMPLY USING IT FOR DEMOSTRATORY PURPOSES.**

 This can work with other things as well, and may serve as a faster way to convert between variable formats.